Technigo/project-movies-vite/README.md

 # Movie Site Project

-This project was all about practicing RouterBrowser.
-My goal was to mainly understand how it works and to wrap my head around how all the components are linked.
-To help me with that I did my best to draw a visial representaion of how I understand it.
+This project focused on practicing React Router.
+My primary goal was to deepen my understanding of how it works and to map out how all the components are interconnected.
+To aid my learning, I created a visual representation of how I understood the structure and flow of the application.

 ### The Problem

+Challenges and Solutions
-I used the classcode that was provded as a frame and chatGPT as my main sources to tackle the challenges I came across, like error messages.
-The solutions were often simple but the difficult part was to find where the problems were sitting.
+I used the class code provided as a framework and relied on ChatGPT as my main resource to troubleshoot issues like error messages.
+While the solutions to the problems I faced were often straightforward, the most challenging part was pinpointing exactly where the issues originated within the codebase.

-I divided the project into different components, then started working from app.jsx and down.
-But I ended up jumping around between components and pages, finsing it a little bit diffucult to focus on one.
-I belive it woulve been easier, like ive done previously, to start with the reusable components, then the sections (in this case pages) and thereafter divide/connect everything with routerbrowser.
+To tackle the project, I divided it into separate components and began working from App.jsx downwards.
+However, I found myself jumping back and forth between components and pages, which made it harder to focus on one task at a time.
+In hindsight, I believe it would have been more effective to follow the approach I've used in previous projects:

-If i'd have more time I woul've divided things into even smaller components.
-Especially looking at the pages that have the fecthing and hooks nested in there.
-I'd like all of that separate for easier maintanance and reusability.

-I would also have like to create my own thing, different design, and to have time to just play around and try things out.
+Start by building reusable components.
+Create sections (or pages, in this case).
+Then connect everything with React Router.
+Styling Process
+For styling, I began by experimenting to ensure everything worked correctly and to identify where styles should be applied.
+Afterward, I adopted a mobile-first approach, progressively enhancing the design to suit desktop views.
+This workflow helped me ensure responsive design throughout the project.

+Reflections and Future Improvements
+If I had more time, I would have:

+Broken down the code into smaller components, especially on the pages where fetching data and hooks are currently nested.
+Separating these concerns would improve maintainability and reusability.
+Created a more personalized design.
+While the project used the provided framework, I would have enjoyed having more time to experiment with a unique layout and design choices.
+Dedicated additional time to explore and try out new ideas or features, enhancing both the functionality and user experience of the site.
+Key Takeaways
+This project was a valuable learning experience in understanding React Router and managing a project with interconnected components.
+While I faced challenges with debugging and structuring my work, I’ve gained confidence in identifying issues and planning a more efficient workflow for future projects.

 ### View it live